Bridge Loans in Colorado: How to Unlock Home Equity to Buy Before You Sell

 • You need the equity you’ve built in your current home to make a down payment on a new one.

 • You only want to move once.
-A bridge loan can float the time between closing on your old home and buying a new one, so you don’t end up between homes and need to rent or stay in a hotel in the interim.
+A bridge loan can cover the gap between closing on your old home and buying a new one, so you don’t end up between homes and need to rent or stay in a hotel in the interim.

 • You’re unable to prepare or stage your current home for sale while still living in it.
 This could be because you need a blank slate to earn the best sale price, or maybe you need a significant renovation that would be easier to tackle once you’ve moved out.